i2p/i2p.www/i2p2www/spec/ssu2.rst

 Congestion Control
 ====================

-This proposal specifies the protocol for packet numbering and ACK blocks.
+This specification specifies the protocol for packet numbering and ACK blocks.
 This provides sufficient real-time information for a transmitter to implement an efficient and responsive congestion control algorithm, while allowing flexibility and innovation in that implementation.